modular/modular/KGEN/docs/public/programming-manual.md

-If we take one more step up the ladder of capabilities, we will encounter types that are "unique" - there are many examples of this in C++, e.g. types like `std::unique_ptr`, or even a `FileDescriptor` type that owns an underlying POSIX file descriptor.
+If we take one more step up the ladder of capabilities, we will encounter types that are "unique" - there are many examples of this in C++, e.g. types like `std::unique_ptr` or even a `FileDescriptor` type that owns an underlying POSIX file descriptor.
 These types are pervasive in languages like Rust, where copying is discouraged, but "move" is free.
 In Mojo, you can declare these by implementing the `__moveinit__` method with a consuming existing like this: